Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Experiments

 \subsection{Experimental Setup}

 \textbf{Models.} We select the Qwen3 family~\citep{qwen3technicalreport} because its post-trained models are natively trained with two dedicated tokens, \verb|<think>| and \verb|</think>|, that explicitly delimit the CoT.
-In contrast to model families that permit reasoning without explicit start/end markers (e.g., Gemma3~\citep{gemmateam2025gemma3technicalreport}, Mistral~\citep{yentinglin2025_mistral_reasoning}), Qwen3 offers a controlled testbed for comparing masking and truncation strategies.
+In contrast to model families that permit reasoning without explicit start/end markers, such as Gemma3~\citep{gemmateam2025gemma3technicalreport} and Mistral~\citep{yentinglin2025_mistral_reasoning}, Qwen3 offers a controlled testbed for comparing masking and truncation strategies.
 We employ two post-trained teachers (Qwen3-32B and Qwen3-8B) and four base student models (Qwen3-8B, 4B, 1.7B, and 0.6B-Base), which are out-of-the-box pre-trained checkpoints without any post-training.
-To reflect practical compression scenarios, we study seven teacher--student pairs with a parameter ratio of at least $2$ times as shown in Table \ref{tab:qwen3_teacher_student_pairs}.
+To reflect practical distillation scenarios, we consider the seven teacher-student pairs as shown in Table \ref{tab:qwen3_teacher_student_pairs}.